 How About Giving up ‘Contempt’ for Lent?

 Togetherness is virtually impossible if one or both spouses feel disgust toward each other.
-But contempt doesn’t just show up overnight … it’s usually built up when unresolved conflicts are compounded over time.

 In the past few weeks, I’ve seen families fill up their Insta-stories about how they will use the 40 days before Easter as a challenge to give up screens, sugar, or sandwiches.
 Now that we are just over two weeks in, some of these families are wondering whose bright idea it was to schedule Lent during spring break.
 Saying no to Fortnite is really hard without the eight-hour school-day buffer.